The Grateful Dead and Janis Joplin partied in this now-sedate Novato setting with a mountain trail.

 Peaceful Interlude

-Olompali is so underutilized that during economic downturns it appears high on lists of state parks slated for closure.
-But its lack of traffic makes it an appealing stop for hikers in search of a peaceful interlude at a place whose history is so rich it even involves Courtney Love.
-Per a much-disputed story, the singer-songwriter supposedly appears in the back-cover photo of the Grateful Dead album Aoxomoxoa, shot at Olompali.
-More food for thought as one strolls this unassuming park’s paths.
+Olompali is so underutilized that it frequently appears on lists of state parks recommended for closure during economic downturns.
+But its lack of traffic makes it an appealing stop for hikers in search of a peaceful interlude at a place with a history so knotty it involves Courtney Love as a youngster.
+Per a much-disputed story, the singer-songwriter is supposedly in the back-cover photo (bottom right) of the Grateful Dead album Aoxomoxoa, taken at Olompali.
+More food for thought as one strolls the unassuming park’s paths.

 Olompali State Park Details